raydiak/Inline-Lua/README.md

 This is a Perl 6 module which allows execution of Lua code from Perl 6 code.

+## Requirements

+Lua 5.1 is currently the only supported version.
+This allows LuaJIT to be used as well, though no public option exists yet to load LuaJIT instead of Lua.
+Support for other versions of Lua is planned.

+Any Rakudo backend with a NativeCall implementation is expected to work, but testing has only been done under MoarVM on x86-64 Linux.

 ## Status

-This module currently supports passing and returning string, number, boolean, table, and nil values.
+Inline::Lua currently supports passing and returning string, number, boolean, table, and nil values.
 Functions, userdata, and any other types are not supported yet.

-Tables returned from Lua are directly mapped to object hashes - no array detection or index-adjustment exists.
+Tables returned from Lua are directly mapped to object hashes; there is no array detection or index-adjustment.

 Error reporting is crude, and the API is incomplete.